nushackers/hackertools_materials/git/slides.md

     git reset --hard <reflog-hash>

-With this you can under (almost) anything in git!
+With this you can undo (almost) anything in git!

 ---